AET-pAET/Supplementary-Data-Codes/NP1_aSi_D2nm_Projeciton_From_Busch/README.md

 Folder: [Projections](./1.11_projections)

-This folder contains the projections
+This folder contains the projections from Busch.

 #### 1.12 Reconstruction

 Folder: [Reconstructions](./1.12_reconstructions)

-This folder contains the tomography reconstruction result from
+This folder contains the tomography reconstruction result from Busch.

 #### 1.13 Atom Tracing